MSCMP/MSCMP-OLD/readme.md

 ## License

-The project source code has been published under GPL v3 license.
-Check `LICENSE` file for details.
+For the project license check `LICENSE` file.

 ### Using